thekhalifa/netmates/README.md

 - **LSD**: listening for notification of BitTorrent info hash
 - Other common devices

 For ipv6 neighbour discovery, there is no explicit solicitation of responses through ping or RA to avoid requiring a privileged NET_RAW operation.
 And also avoid calling an external application like ping.
-Instead, users can solicit all nodes through a basic ping to the all-node multicast address:
+Instead, you can solicit all nodes through a basic ping to the all-node multicast address:

         $ ping ff02::1